Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 ---

 ## Bugs
 -  Unresolved issue: issue with favicon not appearing.
+-  Footer appears

 ---